jangroth/aws-certification-notes/solutions-architect-professional.md

 • Caches are in-memory databases with really high performance, low latency
 • Helps reduce load off of databases for read intensive workloads
 • Helps make your application stateless
-• AWS takes care of OS maintenance / patching, optimizations, setup, configuration, monitoring, failure recovery and backups
+• AWS takes care of OS maintenance/patching, optimizations, setup, configuration, monitoring, failure recovery and backups
 • Using ElastiCache involves heavy application code changes
 * ElastiCache is a good choice if database is read-heavy and not prone to frequent changing.
 * On AWS: <a href="https://aws.amazon.com/elasticache/" target="_blank">Service</a> - <a href="https://aws.amazon.com/elasticache/faqs/" target="_blank">FAQs</a> - <a href="https://docs.aws.amazon.com/elasticache/index.html" target="_blank">User Guide</a>